umarmohammed/umarmohammed.github.io/_posts/2017/2017-01-31-inbox-few-how-i-wrangle-my-email.md

 My primary method of determining if something was *handled* was whether or not it was read.
 If I needed to look at it later, mark it as unread.
 It worked out alright, as a software developer I didn't get that much email to start with, and work generally happened only during work hours.

-When I joined [Particular Software](https://particular.net) it became quickly apparent I was going to have to change how I managed my email was going to have to change.
+When I joined [Particular Software](https://particular.net) it became quickly apparent that how I managed my email was going to have to change.

 <!-- more -->